jellyfin/jellyfin.org/docs/general/testing/upgrades.md

 Because of the massive complexity of packaging Jellyfin for multiple unique platforms, not to mention 3rd party builds providing several more, with our 10.9.0 release and beyond we have decided not to provide explicitly tagged pre-release builds.
 This is quite unusual for free-and-open-source software, but is a practical necessity to streamline our major releases and increase their cadence.

 To compensate, we use a feature freeze window on major breaking changes before major releases, and leverage our scheduled weekly Unstable builds as an alternative.
-Before each major release, we will announce a schedule of the upcoming Unstable releases and how to map them to hypotehtical "beta" and "release candidate" prerelease versions.
+Before each major release, we will announce a schedule of the upcoming Unstable releases and how to map them to hypothetical "beta" and "release candidate" pre-release versions.
 For instance, with a 4 week freeze, we might consider the first 3 weeks of Unstable builds as "beta" and the last week as "release candidate".
 If you want to get in some early testing, you can try it out in the first 3 weeks; if you'd rather wait until things are mostly settled, wait until the last week.

-While this system isn't perfect, it does streamline versioning significantly, helps us avoid a 3rd repository component/label, and helps give Unstable builds a bit more love around releases, while having very little additional administrative overhead versus explicit prerelease versions.
+While this system isn't perfect, it does streamline versioning significantly, helps us avoid a 3rd repository component/label, and helps give Unstable builds a bit more love around releases, while having very little additional administrative overhead versus explicit pre-release versions.

 ## Warnings & Notes

 ### Make Backups

 Generally, **once you've upgraded to an Unstable version** from a given Stable version, **you can't simply downgrade back to that original Stable version**.
-This is because Unstable versions will likely have made changes to the database schemas, configuration entires, and other metadata, which the older Stable version cannot handle.
+This is because Unstable versions will likely have made changes to the database schemas, configuration entries, and other metadata, which the older Stable version cannot handle.

 The only way to downgrade from an Unstable to an older Stable is to restore from a backup, or to completely clear out your data and start again.
 The exception is migrating from an Unstable to a newly released Stable major version at the time that Stable version is released.